July 17, 2024 • Reading time: 11 Min

 By implementing internationally recognized information security standards such as ISO 27001 and C5, companies can ensure a high level of protection for their digital systems.
 ISO 27001 sets out the requirements for an information security management system that aims to identify and assess risks and take appropriate security measures.
 On the other hand, the C5 standard specifically targets cloud security and provides companies with guidelines for evaluating and certifying cloud service providers.
 By combining these standards, organizations can strengthen their security strategy, protect themselves from cyber threats and ideally ensure compliance with NIS2.

-The NIS2 Implementing Regulation (NIS2 Implementing Regulation) is a comprehensive regulation that affects various providers, including DNS services, TLD name registries, cloud computing service providers and others.
+The NIS2 Implementing Regulation (N2IR) is a comprehensive regulation that affects various providers, including DNS services, TLD name registries, cloud computing service providers and others.
 A draft regulation has currently been prepared by the EU Commission.
+This legal act provides valuable guidance, particularly in countries without clear laws, and defines specific thresholds for when security incidents are considered ‘significant’.
+The final feedback from the EU member states on the implementing act, which regulates the national implementation of the NIS2 Directive, was expected at the beginning of October 2024.

 The Implementing Regulation sets out specific criteria for the significance of a security incident.
 An incident is considered significant if it has caused or may cause financial damage of at least EUR 100,000 or 5% of the annual turnover of the affected institution.